Jeffrey Elam

-Jeffrey Elam is a senior chemist and group leader at the U.S. Department of Energy's Argonne National Laboratory.
+Jeffrey Elam is a Distinguished Fellow, Senior Chemist and Group Leader in the Applied Materials Division at the U.S. Department of Energy's Argonne National Laboratory.
 He leads Argonne's atomic layer deposition (ALD) research program, where he directs research and development and commercialization of thin film coating technologies for energy applications.

 Elam is a fellow of the Northwestern-Argonne Institute of Science and Engineering, and staff member at the Center for Molecular Engineering at Argonne.
-He also manages the Functional Coatings Group in Argonne's Applied Materials Division and holds leadership roles in two DOE Energy Frontier Research Centers: the Center for Electrical Energy Science, and the Advanced Materials for Energy-Water Systems Center.
+He also manages the Functional Coatings Group in Argonne's Applied Materials Division and is a principal investigator in the US-Israel Collaborative Water-Energy Research Center (CoWERC), and the Advanced Materials for Energy-Water Systems Center, a DOE Energy Frontier Research Center.

 Education

-Elam graduated Cornell University with a bachelor's degree in chemistry, followed by the University of Chicago with a PhD in physical chemistry in the lab of Donald H. Levy.
+Elam graduated from Cornell University with a bachelor's degree in chemistry, followed by the University of Chicago with a PhD in physical chemistry in the lab of Donald H. Levy.
 Elam pursued postdoctoral studies with Steven M. George at the University of Colorado where he developed ALD thin film growth methods.

 Research

 Oleo Sponge

-Elam co-invented the Oleo Sponge, a polyurethane foam engineered to absorb oil from water.
+Elam co-invented (with Seth Darling) the Oleo Sponge, a polyurethane foam engineered to absorb oil from water.
 Researchers engineered the material to be oleophilic and hydrophobic using sequential infiltration synthesis (SIS), a patented-material synthesis method Elam co-invented that has been cited by multiple companies.
 SIS was used to coat the interior surfaces of the foam with a thin layer of metal oxide “primer” that acts as a glue for attaching a monolayer of oleophilic molecules.
 The result is a reusable sponge capable of adsorbing up to 90 times its weight in oil.